Web accessibility is not about disability; it's about universality and creating content that can be used by as many people as possible.

 All GoS web properties are mandated to conform to the World Wide Web Consortium's (W3C) web content accessibility guidelines (WCAG) to the AA level.

-Refer to this list for tools you can use to test accessibility:
+Refer to the Web Accessibility Evaluation Tools List for tools you can use to test accessibility:

 The following are common publishing examples where accessibility standards are applicable:

 - High colour contrast between text and the background helps with those with moderately low vision read text

 - WCAG level AA requires a contrast ratio of 4.5:1 for normal text and 3:1 for large text.

 - Text must be available to screen readers, be scalable and legible.

 - Note – text as images increases download times, cannot be scaled and is not easily available to screen readers.